JagoFigueroa/Kiln-take-home/README.md

 ## Implementation notes

-- Written with Playwright and TypeScript
-- Uses helper functions for numeric extraction and validation
-- Includes console logs for additional visibility during test execution
-- Added comments for clarity
-- For the ETH element, as there are 2 buttons with the same name, I had to do a a bit of a workaround.
-An specific data-test to differenciate them would be optimal

 ## How to Run

 1. Clone this repository: `git clone https://github.com/JagoFigueroa/Kiln-take-home.git`

-2. Navigate to the directory containing the test: `cd kiln-widget-test`
+2. Navigate to the directory containing the test: `cd tests`

 3. Install dependencies: `npm install`